Ontario Housing Market Report

 Key Points

-As of November 2024, the Ontario housing market is seeing inventory levels rise, with some noteworthy trends that are shaping the landscape:
+As of January 2025, the Ontario housing market is seeing inventory levels rise to levels not seen in over a decade for the month of January, with some noteworthy trends that are shaping the landscape:

 Price Trends

-According to the latest Ontario housing market data for November 2024, the average home price in Ontario is now $868,067, reflecting a 4.7% year-over-year increase.
+According to the latest Ontario housing market data for January 2025, the average home price in Ontario is now $834,050, reflecting a 2% year-over-year increase.
 Ontario and BC are the most expensive provinces in Canada to buy a house.
-These provinces see the smallest year-over-year price gain in Canada’s housing market in November 2024.
-BC’s average home price is up 1.7% year-over-year, while Ontario’s 4.7% increase is the second smallest annual change among provinces this month.
-Average home prices in other provinces are up annually quite significantly.
+These provinces had among the smallest year-over-year price gains in Canada’s housing market in January 2025, with B.C. even seeing a decrease year-over-year.
+Average home prices in the majority of other provinces are up annually in a more significant manner.
 This stagnation is because Ontario home prices have risen by nearly 100% over the past ten years and are now out of reach for many Ontario wage earners.

 Inventory Levels

 One of the critical factors influencing the Ontario housing market is the level of available inventory.
-As of November 2024, inventory levels have increased significantly, providing more options for buyers as inventory reaches over a decade high for the month of November.
+As of January 2025, inventory levels have increased significantly, providing more options for buyers as inventory reaches over a decade high for the month of January.
+The 5.0 months of inventory in January 2025 is well above the 10-year average for January, which is 2.9 months of inventory.
 The increase in inventory can be attributed to a combination of new housing developments and existing real estate investors who have been waiting on the sidelines, now looking to unload their properties on the market.
-While sales activity is also up significantly year-over-year, it still remains 12% below the 10-year average for the month of November.
+Meanwhile, sales activity is 18% below the 10-year average for the month of January.

 Interest Rates

 Interest rates continue to play a significant role in the Ontario housing market.
 The Bank of Canada maintained a steady policy interest rate between mid-2023 and June 2024 after significantly hiking rates, which weighed on the market.
-However, interest rate cuts in June, July, September, and October 2024, as well as another jumbo 0.50% cut in December 2024 and possibles future rate cuts in the coming months, may help to improve market conditions in Ontario’s housing market in the coming months.
+However, multiple interest rate cuts from June 2024 to January 2025, as well as possible future rate cuts in the coming months, may help to improve market conditions in Ontario’s housing market in the coming months.

 Housing Markets of Major Cities in Ontario